-Many of us can’t seem to grasp this idea of non-attachment.
+Many of us can’t seem to grasp this idea of loving everything and being attached to nothing.
 Years ago I couldn’t understand it either, but as time went by and as I started to ponder upon this idea and as I started to practice it, I got better at it.
 I am not saying I am at the level where I can have things, where I can move from one place to another, where I can leave or be left by those I love without feeling sad.
 I really believe it takes time and practice to get there, but I am definitely way better at it than I was years ago.

 “Can you step back from you own mind and thus understand all things?
 Giving birth and nourishing, having without possessing, acting with no expectations, leading and not trying to control: this is the supreme virtue.” ~ Lao Tzu

 You see, most of us want to have many friends, to be loved, have beautiful things, the more expensive the better, to travel to beautiful places, live in big and beautiful houses etc., and I can tell you that I want most of these things as well, I want them all, but this isn’t the problem.
 The problem is that most of us get so attached to all of these things, all of these people, all of these places, and once we lose them, and one day we will all go through this, we will be heartbroken, devastated, and the pain will be so hard to bear.
 For me, this is a very dangerous approach to life.

 Unfortunately, there are people who aren’t that strong, people who can’t deal with all the pain that comes from losing these things, and they might end up losing their minds, while others, may even end up taking their lives.
 Isn’t this a tragedy?